jqphu/blog/_posts/2020-08-02-attention.md

 ---

 > The alarm starts blaring.
 After snoozing multiple times I roll over and finally dismiss the alarm.
-> Lying in bed; I start scrolling through my Instagram feed and check my work emails.
+> Lying in bed I start scrolling through my Instagram feed and check my work emails.
 I slowly drag
 > myself out of bed, hop into the shower and jump straight onto the computer to start working.
 I
 > work for hours on end and before I know it, it is 6pm.
 I eat dinner whilst watching YouTube videos
 > and eventually hop into bed still watching my YouTube videos.
 Lying in bed I aimlessly look for